jarodise/Dracula-for-Obsidian.md/README.md

 ## Creator

-This theme is created and maintained by @jarodise.
+This theme is created and maintained by Jarod Zhang (Twitter/Instagram @jarodise)

 ## License